These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Microcalcifications Small deposits of calcium in the breast.
 They show up as white dots on a mammogram, and are sometimes a sign of DCIS (ductal carcinoma in situ).

-MRI (magnetic resonance imaging) scan Uses magnetic fields and radio waves to produce a series of images of the inside of the breast or another part of the body.
+MRI (magnetic resonance imaging) scan Uses magnetism and radio waves to produce a series of images of the inside of the body.
+An MRI doesn’t expose the body to x-ray radiation.

 Multi-centric When there is more than one area of breast cancer in different quarters (areas) of the breast.